 (Update 10/31/2021: These ideas are all speculation and most have been disabled or worked-around with the recent PTR testing of the Timewalking Mage Tower.
-A new post is forthcoming that details the actual rules of TWMT as defined at present!)
+Further update 12/7/2021: I can’t really offer a better guide on this than Wowhead has, so here is a link to their guide.)

 In World of Warcraft’s upcoming patch 9.1.5, a popular feature from the Legion expansion will return – the Mage Tower.
 For those unfamiliar, during Legion, from the launch of 7.2 until the BfA pre-patch, the Mage Tower was a solo skill challenge players could undertake on the Broken Shore.
 It required a building rotation that players contributed to with the world questing on the Broken Shore to unlock, and the Nethershard currency to buy attempts past the first one each time it was up (until the end of Legion, when the building was up 100% of the time and the cost on attempts was removed).
 Completing a challenge successfully rewarded you with a special Artifact weapon skin and further tints that could be unlocked.